A statistical physics framework for optimal learning: Theoretical framework

-Many real-world datasets exhibit \emph{class imbalance}, where certain classes are significantly over-represented~\cite{thabtah2020data}.
-Recent theoretical work has used statistical physics to study class-imbalance mitigation through under- and over-sampling in sequential data \cite{loffredo2024restoring,loffredo2024restoring2}.
-Further aspects of data imbalance, such as relative representation imbalance and different sub-population variances, have been explored using a TS setting in \cite{mannelli2024bias,NEURIPS2024_2ba538ff}.
-All these types of imbalance can be incorporated in our general formulation, e.g., by tilting the distribution of cluster memberships $p_c(\bm{c})$, the cluster variances, and the alignment parameters $\bm{S}$ between teacher vectors and cluster centroids (see Eq.~\eqref{eq:additional_params}).
-This framework would allow to investigate dynamical mitigation strategies—such as optimal data ordering, adaptive loss reweighting, and learning-rate schedules—aimed at restoring balance.
+\paragraph{Data imbalance.} Many real-world datasets exhibit class imbalance, with certain classes significantly under-represented.
+Recent work has studied class-imbalance mitigation through under- and over-sampling in sequential data \cite{loffredo2024restoring2}.
+Further aspects of data imbalance, such as relative representation imbalance and different sub-population variances, have been explored in \cite{mannelli2024bias,NEURIPS2024_2ba538ff}.
+These types of imbalance can be incorporated in our formulation, e.g., by tilting the distribution of cluster memberships $p_c(\bm{c})$, the cluster variances, and the alignment parameters $\bm{S}$ between teacher vectors and cluster centroids.
+This approach allows to investigate balance-restoring strategies such as optimal data ordering, adaptive loss reweighting, and learning-rate schedules.